 - to get married

 Word Origin for plunge

-Idioms and Phrases with plunging
+Other Idioms and Phrases with plunge

 see take the plunge.